-- Failure to submit physician's report within the time frame provided. - Failure to provide necessary paperwork such as recertification paperwork requested to determine need and eligibility criteria or falsifying paperwork. - Failure to maintain adequate progress towards the parental vocational or educational goal and maintain a GPA of 2.0 or above. - Failure of the parent to notify the center within five days of a change in the family income, work, or other qualifying need for care. - Failure to make fee payments in a timely manner.
-(Please communicate with us if you are experiencing financial difficulties) - Child is absent for more than 5 days of enrollment without notifying the office staff of the nature of the absence within the first 3 days. - Failure to continuously complete attendance records such as singing in/out.

-- If services are abandoned by the family, as stated in the abandonment policy above. - Failure of parent/guardian to continuously pick up their child from school outside business hours.
+- Failure to provide necessary paperwork such as recertification paperwork requested to determine need and eligibility criteria or falsifying paperwork. - Failure to make fee payments in a timely manner.
+(Please communicate with us if you are experiencing financial difficulties) - Failure to continuously complete attendance records such as singing in/out. - If services are abandoned by the family, as stated in the abandonment policy above. - Failure of parent/guardian to continuously pick up their child from school outside business hours.